European Festivals Fund for Emerging Artists - EFFEA

 From 1 July 2022 to 30 June 2025

-Festivals are explorers of unknown or not-yet known talents, originality, innovation, and risk-taking artists to present to their audiences.
-These festivals serve and define themselves as the guardians and the intermediate springboard for artists in all arts disciplines.
-In this way, EFFEA gives per year for three years 150 festivals the chance to take 50 emerging artists (EFFEA Fellows) per year under their wings by offering them the opportunity to increase their presenting and producing opportunities and to make vital industry connections.
+Festivals are often the discoverers of not-yet-known talents, their originality and innovation, as well as their risk-taking endeavours.
+These festivals serve and define themselves as the guardians and the intermediate springboard for artists in all artistic disciplines.
+In this way, the European Festivals Fund for emerging artists – EFFEA, an initiative of the European Festivals Association, gives per year for three years 150 festivals the chance to take 50 emerging artists per year under their wings by offering them the opportunity to increase their presenting and producing opportunities and to make vital industry connections.
 EFFEA offers festivals an incentive to take the time to find and work with those artists that are not yet in this market but have the talent, the capacity, and the vision to develop an international career.

 The Fund will foster and enable European visibility of emerging artists.
 It will address the needs of artists at different levels (research, capacity building, network, presentation platforms), the needs of festivals (programmers capacity building, alertness, internationalisation, collaboration), and audiences (access to diverse artists and arts works).
 It will establish a label that ambitions to be a referential instrument for artists and festivals when it comes to co-programming and presentation of emerging artists on festivals stages in Europe.

-The activities include 50 residencies for emerging artists in the seat of 50 festivals (including the collaboration of at least two other festivals per project) per year based on an annual call to festivals.
-The EFFEA Jury (9 members) will select the festivals and will be responsible to develop and implement the common artistic and editorial selection mechanism for the fund to be balanced, inclusive, sustainable, and diverse.
-The call is targeted at festivals to present an artist in residence in 2 categories: an artist in ‘residence’ and an artist in residence ‘on the road’ festivals would like to take under their wings.
+The activities include approximately 50 residencies for emerging artists in the seat of 50 festivals (including the collaboration of at least two other festivals per project) per year based on an annual call to festivals.
+The EFFEA Jury will select the festivals and will be responsible to develop and implement the common artistic and editorial selection mechanism for the fund to be balanced, inclusive, sustainable, and diverse.
+The call is targeted at festivals to present an artist in residence in 2 categories: EFFEA "Discovery" Artist in residence and EFFEA "Springboard" Artist in residence.

-14 EFFE Hubs all over Europe extend the communication efforts towards the festivals community.
-FestivalFinder.eu will serve as the platform for registration as well as making artists accessible to the wider public.
+14 EFFEA Platform Members all over Europe extend the communication efforts towards the festivals community.
+FestivalFinder.eu serves as the platform for registration as well as making artists accessible to the wider public.
 EFFEA is a further development of EFFE: Europe for Festivals, Festivals for Europe, building on the community of 2450 Festivals with the EFFE Label that registered on FestivalFinder.eu.

-EFFEA is an initiative of the European Festivals Association, co-funded by the European Union, implemented in partnership with 14 EFFE Hubs: Croatian Composers Society (Croatia), PLMF Arts Management (Estonia), France Festivals (France), Festival Friends (Germany), Stichting Caucasus Foundation (Georgia), Summa Artium Kultúra Támogató Nonprofit Kft.
-(Hungary), Association of Irish Festival Events (Ireland), ItaliaFestival (Italy), ARC Research and Consultancy Ltd. (Malta), Asociația Centrul Cultural Clujean (Romania), ArtLink (Serbia), Sweden Festivals (Sweden), Izmir Foundation for Culture Arts and Education – IKSEV (Turkey), Development Centre "Democracy through Culture" (Ukraine).
+EFFEA is an initiative of the European Festivals Association, co-funded by the European Union, implemented in partnership with 14 EFFE Hubs: Croatian Composers Society (Croatia), Culture Matters (Czechia), PLMF Arts Management (Estonia), France Festivals (France), Festival Friends (Germany), Stichting Caucasus Foundation (Georgia), Summa Artium Kultúra Támogató Nonprofit Kft.
+(Hungary), Association of Irish Festival Events (Ireland), ItaliaFestival (Italy), ARC Research and Consultancy Ltd. (Malta), Asociația Centrul Cultural Clujean (Romania), ArtLink (Serbia), Sweden Festivals (Sweden), Development Centre "Democracy through Culture" (Ukraine).